Postil of Mikalojus Daukša: Sermons

 The main content is an example of the Baroque literature though it has some elements of Renaissance in its expressions and form.
 The main theme is not the love of God, but the wrath of the harsh and vengeful God of the Old Testament.
 The sermons appeal not to the rational mind but to the emotions striking the fear of God.
-In a typical Barque fashion, the sermons frequently discuss the pitiful temporary nature of every material thing, including the human body and life.
+In a typical Baroque fashion, the sermons frequently discuss the pitiful temporary nature of every material thing, including the human body and life.
 There is no earthly joy or worthwhile pursuit as death and the Apocalypse will turn everything to dust and rot (cf. memento mori).
 The end of the world is described particularly vividly and alarmingly.

 The sermons are more abstract, looking for hidden meanings in Biblical passages, than dealing with realities of life.
 The sermons support feudal society and argue for unconditional obedience both to good and bad rulers as both were given their power by God.
 The text often attacks the Protestants and tries to instill hatred towards them even hinting that the Protestants should be punished and persecuted for their beliefs.
 Therefore, there is a marked difference between the dedications (Daukša's original works that show clear influence of Renaissance and humanism) and the translated sermons that are more medieval.